 The median age of men when divorcing was 45.9 years in 2021, and has been relatively steady since 2017.
 For women, the median age in 2021 was 43, and again, relatively steady since 2017.

 To be legally married in Australia, a person must be at least 18 years old, unless a court has approved a marriage where one party is aged between 16 and 18 years old.

-This differs, however, to results found by Easy Weddings in 2015 and 2018.
+Historically, Easy Weddings did have different results than the ABS.
 In 2015, the average age at which women in Australia marry was 29.2 years of age while it was 32 for men.
-In 2018, the average age had fallen slightly, where the average age of the bride is 28 years old and the average age of the groom is 29 years old.
+In 2018, the average age had fallen slightly, where the average age of the bride was 28 years old and the average age of the groom was 29 years old.

 Cost of Weddings